Elastic pools help you manage and scale multiple Azure SQL databases

 Elastic jobs and elastic pools

 With a pool, management tasks are simplified by running scripts in elastic jobs.
 An elastic job eliminates most of tedium associated with large numbers of databases.
-To begin, see Getting started with Elastic jobs.

 For more information about other database tools for working with multiple databases, see Scaling out with Azure SQL Database.

 Business continuity options for databases in an elastic pool

 Pooled databases generally support the same business continuity features that are available to single databases.